Carlo Ancelotti: Former Real Madrid coach sentenced to one-year jail term

 Ancelotti joined Brazil after his unimpressive performance with Real Madrid in the 2024/25 season.

-The Italian coach Ancelotti scandalously to Arsenal 5-1 in the quarterfinals of the UEFA Champions League, setting an unwanted record at the Santiago Bernabeu stadium, per Sky Sports.
+The Italian coach Ancelotti lost 5-1 to Arsenal in the quarter-finals of the UEFA Champions League, setting an unwanted record at the Santiago Bernabeu stadium, per Sky Sports.

 He missed an opportunity to win the club's only silverware of the season, losing to Barcelona 3-2 in the Copa del Rey final at the Estadio de La Cartuja in Seville last April